google-research/jaxpruner/README.md

 - Jax libraries and their usage in research is increasing.
 - For further motivation read [why Deepmind uses jax here](https://www.deepmind.com/blog/using-jax-to-accelerate-our-research).

-There are exciting developments for accelerating sparsity in neural networks (K:N sparsity, CPU-acceleration, activation sparsity) and various libraries aim to enable such acceleration (todo). *jaxpruner* focuses mainly on accelerating algorithms research for sparsity.
+There are exciting developments for accelerating sparsity in neural networks (K:N sparsity, CPU-acceleration, activation sparsity) and various libraries aim to enable such acceleration (todo). *JaxPruner* focuses mainly on accelerating algorithms research for sparsity.
 We mock sparsity by using binary masks and use dense operations for simulating sparsity.
 In the longer run, we also plan to provide integration with the [jax.experimental.sparse](https://jax.readthedocs.io/en/latest/jax.experimental.sparse.html), aim to reduce the memory footprint of our models.

-*jaxpruner* has 3 tenets:
+*JaxPruner* has 3 tenets:
 - **Fast Integration**: requires minimal changes to use.
 - **Research First**: provides strong baselines and is easy to modify.
 - **Minimal Overhead**: runs as fast as (dense) baseline.

 ### Fast Integration
 Research in Machine Learning is fast paced.
 This and the huge variety of Machine Learning applications result in a high number of ever-changing codebases.
 At the same time,adaptability of new research ideas highly correlates with their ease of use.
-Therefore, JaxPruner is designed to be easily integrated into existing codebases with minimal changes.JaxPruner uses the popular [optax](https://github.com/deepmind/optax) optimization library to achieve this, requiring minimal changes when integrating with existing libraries.
+Therefore, *JaxPruner* is designed to be easily integrated into existing codebases with minimal changes.*JaxPruner* uses the popular [optax](https://github.com/deepmind/optax) optimization library to achieve this, requiring minimal changes when integrating with existing libraries.
 State variables (i.e.  masks, counters) needed for pruning and sparse training algorithms are stored together with the optimization state, which makes parallelization and checkpointing easy.

 ```python
 tx, params = _existing_code()